Sky Sports: Golf

-Golf is one of the most broadcast across the Sky Sports channels, with at least one tournament shown live in 50 weeks of the year.
+Golf is one of the most broadcast sports across the Sky Sports channels, with at least one tournament shown live in 50 weeks of the year.
 Sky Sports' golf presenters include, Nick Dougherty, Sarah Stirk, Rob Lee and James Haddock.
 The expert analysts include Paul McGinley, Rich Beem, Mark Roe, David Howell and Tony Johnstone.
 The lead commentators include Ewen Murray, Richard Boxall and Richard Kaufman, as well as presenter, Rob Lee.
 The co-commentators include expert analysts, McGinley, Beem, Roe, Howell, Johnstone, and presenter, Nick Dougherty, as well as many other guests, with Wayne Riley and Andrew Coltart providing on-course commentary.
 Tim Barter and Sarah Stirk are the main interviewers on the golf coverage, with James Haddock reporting on majors for Sky Sports News.
 Sky Sports also use Golf Channel's commentary for broadcasts of the PGA Tour.

 Major championships

 Sky Sports has exclusive UK rights for all four majors including the US Open, The Open Championship, the PGA Championship and the Masters Tournament.

 Sky also broadcast major championships from the women's tour and senior tour, including the Kraft Nabisco Championship, US Women's Open, Senior PGA Championship, Senior British Open Championship, US Senior Open, and The Women's Open.

 Sky will use Golf Channel (another Comcast property) feeds for USGA championships.